 As Japan is located in the Ring of Fire, I was wondering how many volcanoes does Japan have and, most importantly, how many are active.
 Volcanoes are true wonders of nature and a lot of them can be visited in Japan or in the surrounding islands, but what I didn’t know was that people could visit active volcanoes so easily and that some were considered as tourist spots.

-So, how many active volcanoes does Japan have?
-Japan has 111 active volcanoes, which represent more than 10% of the total active volcanoes in the world that can threat humans.
-Because of their high level of activity, Japan Meteorological Agency monitors continuously 50 of them (43 in the mainland and 7 in Izu and Ogawara Islands).
+Japan has 111 active volcanoes, which represent more than 10% of the total active volcanoes in the world that can threaten humans.
+Because of their high level of activity, the Japan Meteorological Agency monitors continuously 50 of them (43 on the mainland and 7 in Izu and Ogawara Islands).

 If you want to know more about some of these amazing volcanoes, keep reading till the end of the article.
-I put some pics of the volcanoes so you can have an idea of how they look like.
-Some volcanoes in this list often don’t allow you to approach the crater or even the volcano itself has they are in persistent activity.
+I put some pics of the volcanoes, so you can have an idea of what they look like.
+Some volcanoes in this list often don’t allow you to approach the crater or even the volcano itself as they are in persistent activity.

 Elevation: 3,665 ft (ca. 1,117 meters)

-Sakurajima (桜島) is located in the south of Kyushu Island, is the most active volcano in Japan and one of the most active in the world.
+Sakurajima (桜島), located in the south of Kyushu Island, is the most active volcano in Japan and one of the most active in the world.
 This volcano is often in level 3 warning, which means that you can’t really approach the volcano, but you still can observe it from a further distance.

 Before the eruption in 1914, this volcano was an island, but the lava flows linked it to the Osumi Peninsula.
 Since 1955, Sakurajima has been showing a lot of small explosions and summit eruptions.
 Researchers actually think that, in the next 30 years, Sakurajima may have a major eruption.